 Prior to the issue of a Construction Certificate, the Certifying Authority shall be satisfied that all outdoor lighting will comply with AS/NZ1158.3: 1999 Pedestrian Area (Category P) Lighting and AS4282: 1997 Control of the Obtrusive Effects of Outdoor Lighting.

-Note: Details demonstrating compliance with these requirements are to be submitted prior to the issue of a Construction adverse affects on public amenity from excessive illumination levels.
+- Note: Details demonstrating compliance with these requirements are to be submitted prior to the issue of a Construction Certificate. - Reason: To provide high quality external lighting for security without adverse affects on public amenity from excessive illumination levels.